Enterprise Bank & Trust recommends that you review your controls annually and perform a risk assessment on a regular, periodic basis.

 - Clients should be proactive about learning about account features that may protect their accounts, such as daily transaction limits, security alerts and secure access codes.

-- Recommend reconciliation of all banking transactions on a daily basis, preferably at beginning and end of day.
+- Recommend reconciliation of all banking transactions on a daily basis, preferably at the beginning and the end of each day.

 - Recommend customers initiate ACH and wire transfer payments under dual control, with a transaction originator and a separate transaction authorizer, using separate computers.

-- Review online banking user ID’s and access levels with bank on a regular basis (ensures correct additions/deletions, etc.)
+- Review online banking user IDs and access levels with the bank on a regular basis, ensuring correct additions or deletions, etc.)

-- Do not have user id’s that contain sensitive information, such as account number or Social Security Number.
+- Do not have user IDs that contain sensitive information, such as an account number or Social Security number.

-- Create a strong password with at least 8 characters that includes a combination of mixed case letters, numbers and special characters.
+- Create a strong password with at least eight characters that includes a combination of mixed case letters, numbers and special characters.

 - Do not share usernames and passwords.

 - Change the password a few times each year, perhaps even more than the required amount.

 - Clients must familiarize themselves with the institution's account agreement and with the customer's liability for fraud under the agreement.